 Why You Should Speed Up Your Digital Transformation During the Crisis

-Before the crisis, if your company depended on a physical location and in-person interactions with customers, vendors, and employees, it might have made sense to cling primarily to legacy systems and paper processes.
+Before the crisis, if your company depended on a physical business location and in-person interactions with customers, vendors, and employees, it might have made sense to cling primarily to legacy systems and paper processes.
 Adding digital components like a website, mobile app or electronic payment processing didn’t necessarily mean you’d undergone a complete digital transformation.

-The current health crisis has changed the with guidelines and mandates on remote work and social distancing.
+The current health crisis has changed the business community with guidelines and mandates on remote work and social distancing.
 Even if you’re fortunate enough to continue operating, this radical change may mean it’s time to take a deep dive into a digital transformation, rather than just baby steps.

 Here’s why you need to change now, and how to do so on a lean budget.